braver/programmingfonts/blog.md

 http://terminus-font.sourceforge.net

-# Commercial or shareware fonts

 # Andale Mono

 This font is packaged with OSX, and used to be available in Windows up to ME.
 It includes true bold and italic, and has a dot inside the zero.
 Language specific versions (e.g. Cherokee) are available through Monotype and Ascender.
 Andale Mono used to be part of the "Core fonts for the web" (oh, the old days), which can still be downloaded and used freely from various places on the web (like the [archive](http://web.archive.org/web/20020124085641/http://www.microsoft.com/typography/fontpack/default.htm)).

-commercial, steve matteson, sans
+commercial, steve matteson, sans, professional

 By Steve Matteson
 https://en.wikipedia.org/wiki/Andale_Mono